quat1024/apathy/docs/2.x/CONCEPTS.md

 ### When are config files loaded and parsed?

-* Once at startup
+* ~~Once at startup~~
 * Whenever datapacks are loaded, which happens:
     * whenever you join a world in singleplayer
     * whenever you run `/reload`
 * When an admin runs the command `/apathy reload`

+**most late 2.x versions:** Config files are not parsed on startup anymore.
+This was due to a silly bug; if you had anything modded in your config file and the other mod hadn't loaded yet, the config file would break.
+I hope to fix this in 2.5 or 3.

 ## Rules